 "Henry & Eliza Cecil."
 [14]

 The couple flee and go to live in France.
-It's difficult not to see "Henry," "Eliza," and "the enamoured Chaplain" as comically exaggerated versions of Henry, Eliza, and James.
+It's difficult not to see the smitten "Henry," the captivating "Eliza," and "the enamoured Chaplain" as comically exaggerated versions of Henry, Eliza, and James.

 Jane Austen's manuscript of "Henry and Eliza."
 Image source: Bodleian Library, Oxford

 Just 18 months after Eliza's 1787 Christmas visit the French Revolution erupted.
 Eliza, who had been dividing her time between France and England, travelled to London with her mother and son just before the storming of the Bastille.
-They remained in England, while Eliza's husband stayed in France; landowners who fled were branded as émigres and their estates were seized.
+They remained in England, while, apart from a few weeks' visit to England in the spring of 1792, Eliza's husband stayed in France; landowners who fled were branded as émigres and their estates were seized.

 During the Reign of Terror, the "Comte" de Feuillide would discover that pretending to be an aristocrat had unfortunate consequences.
 In February 1794 he was arrested by the Committee for Public Safety, and shortly after his arrest was sent to the guillotine.
 Eliza's mother had died in 1792 of breast cancer; Eliza was now orphaned, widowed, and a single mother.
 She had just turned 32.